lieszkol/november-gallery/README.md

 - v1.0.1:  First version of NovemberGallery
 ```

-You can also install the image resizer plugin if you wish to use that for thumbnail gene
+You can also install the image resizer plugin if you wish to use that for thumbnail generation, for that you can run `sudo -u www-data git clone https://github.com/toughdeveloper/oc-imageresizer-plugin.git plugins/toughdeveloper/imageresizer` and `sudo -u www-data php artisan plugin:refresh toughdeveloper.imageresizer`.

 </details>